devsmranjan/git-commands/README.md

 **Fetch from upstream**
 > git fetch upstream

-**Merge the changes from upstream/master into your local master branch.**
+**Merge the changes from upstream/master into your local master branch**
 > git pull upstream master